Walgreens beats fiscal 4Q forecasts, absorbs UK business hit

 Analysts forecast, on average, earnings of $4.51 per share.

-Shares of Deerfield, Illinois-based Walgreens climbed 1% to $32.27 in premarket trading Thursday.
+Shares of Deerfield, Illinois-based Walgreens climbed more than 2% to $32.77 in Thursday morning trading while the Dow Jones Industrial Average fell over 1%.

 The stock had dropped nearly 40% so far this year, as of Wednesday’s close.
-That is about twice as deep as the drop by the Dow Jones Industrial Average, of which Walgreens is a component.
+That is about twice as deep as the drop by the Dow, of which Walgreens is a component.

 Follow Tom Murphy on Twitter: @thpmurphy